 Colloidal Nanoparticle Catalysis for Enzyme Site Mimics

 Our research targets the preparation of ligand-capped metal nanoparticles that are active catalysts for regio-, chemo-, and/or stereo-selective organic reactions.
-The main objective is to investigate the effects of the surface density and structure/functionality/conformation of thiolate ligands adsorbed on metal nanoparticle catalyst surfaces.
+The main objective is to investigate the effects of the surface density and structure/composition/conformation of thiolate ligands adsorbed on metal nanoparticle catalyst surfaces.
 This work is building upon our recently reported synthetic method generating stable Pd nanoparticles capped with a low density of alkanethiolate ligands.
-These Pd nanoparticles were synthesized using S-alkylthiosulfates as a source of protecting ligands and shown to exhibit a unique selectivity for organic reactions such as the isomerization of various allyl alcohols to the corresponding carbonyl compounds and the selective hydrogenation of alkenes in the presence of other reactive functional groups.
-[Funded by NIH-SCORE]
+Considering the overall size (6-8 nm In diameter including ligands), spherical shape, and versatile ligand characteristics, the organic ligand-capped Pd nanoparticles with various functional groups will serve as an excellent model system for enzyme site mimics.

 The development of a simple and safe way to detect and cure diseases has been considered as a high priority area in the field of biotechnology and medical research.
-Our research specifically targets the preparation of biocompatible nanoparticle platform for multifunctional diagnostics and therapeutic agents (hyperthermia treatment guide) for tumor cells.
-The target nanocarriers are the dendron-conjugated gold nanoparticles (Den-AuNP) and dendron-conjugated gold nanoparticle-graphene oxide hybrids (Den-AuGO) containing drug molecules, cancer specific targeting groups, and plasmonic theranostic agents.
-Both Den-AuNP and Den-AuGO are composed of nontoxic materials and will resist aggregation in biological fluids due to the presence of biocompatible dendron shells.
-Cancer specific targeting groups will guide them specifically to the tumor sites.
-In addition, Au nanoparticles or nanorods can be locally heated by irradiating visible to near IR lights and act as local heat sources that can destroy tumor tissues by hyperthermia or initiate chemotherapy by releasing adsorbed drug molecules.
+Our research specifically targets the preparation of biocompatible nanoparticle platform for therapeutic agents (pro-drug delivery and activation) for tumor cells.
+The target nanocarriers are the lipopolymer-nanoparticle hybrids (LNP) such as carbohydrate-coated liposomes with bilayer-embedded nanoparticles and lipoprotein-encapsulated nanoparticles.
+Both LNPs are composed of nontoxic materials and will resist aggregation in biological fluids due to the presence of biocompatible shells.
+Carbohydrate and protein serve as cancer specific targeting groups and will guide LNP specifically to the tumor sites.
+Encapsulated metal nanoparticles act as activation catalysts for co-embedded pro-drug molecules.